 In a manner common to Hawaiian and Pacific island cosmology, two complementary koʻo (meaning, support, brace, or wand), supporting symbolic male and female mana replace the old university maces.
 The male koʻo represents water, knowledge, and humility, while the female koʻo represents fire, empowerment and wisdom.
-The koʻo are carried in by selected male and female graduating students to signal the beginning of the ceremony.
+Today, the koʻo are displayed at the stage on commencement day.

 Students of Art 389: Hawaiian Art Studio under the direction of Ms. Maile Andrade

 We thank the Mace Committee for its recommendations and selection of the mace designs.

 University of Hawaiʻi at Mānoa Mace Committee Members:

 With special thanks to Interim Vice Chancellor for Academic Affairs Karl Kim, and Interim Vice President for Academic Affairs Deane Neubauer for their support.